 Evaluation and Closing Thoughts

 By evaluating the results of these new habits above you have applied, notice what you have done differently, what you have achieved, how your trading experience felt different.
-Take notice of what you have accomplished and then use that experience as motivation to continue developing your skill set.
+Take notice of what you have accomplished and then use that experience as motivation to continue developing your skill set and forex trader mindset.
 This will become a self-reinforcing process which allows you to become your own teacher.
 It is that moment you will have turned the trend sharply upwards in terms of your trading growth.

 I want to end by providing a list of different patterns of thinking which can either inhibit or help your trading.
 Take a look at the list below and see which you engage in.
 I will list them side by side so you can see the unhealthy and healthy side of such mental experiences.

 |The Unhealthy Players:||Constructive Ways of Thinking:|

 |Complaining about the markets||Acceptance of what is happening|